Somi-Reddy-Mamidi/terraform-azure-2453108/README.md

 **What is Terraform State ?**

 The state file maps real world resources to your configuration, keeps track of metadata, and improves performance for large infrastructures.
+Default stored in a local file called terraform.tfstate

+- Resource Blocks are the most important part of Terraform
+- Resource blocks describe one or more infrastructure objects